 We want you to have the best experience possible.
 We recommend you disable Compatibility View so you can take full advantage of the features on AA.com.

 Click OK to log in and restart your reservation.

 Click Cancel to continue with your reservation without logging in.

-To make arrangements for the transportation of an emotional support or psychiatric service animal, please call Reservations at 1-800-433-7300 at least 48 hours before your flight and submit the required documentation.
+To travel with an emotional support or psychiatric service animal, you’ll need to contact American Reservations at least 48 hours before your flight and submit the required documentation.